 You can use multi-cam even for small family celebration

 This doesn't mean the family has to feel like they are filming an episode of Mexican soap opera.
 You don't have to enlist your uncle and grandma as your film crew.
-And you definitely don't have to call your neighbors to make the laugh track.
+And you definitely don't have to call your neighbours to make the laugh track.

 You can put small cameras on tripods strategically placed in a few corners, switch them on and leave them alone.
 Then perhaps use just one camera as you would normally do to film any family event by caring it around.
 But this time you will have much more footage to fill up your hard disk from all the secret eyes in corners... and so you can see who was secretly munching on the cake or who drank all the vine when you were looking away.
 This will sure made the final cut from your event much more popular.